scchess/Qualimap/doc/workflow.rst

 - Similarly one can save the report to a PDF document by using a main menu item :menuselection:`File --> Export to PDF`.

-- Note that for plots in :ref:`BAM QC <bamqc>` and :ref:`Counts QC <countsqc>` it is also possible to export the underlying raw data using context menu, which can be summoned with right mouse button.
+- Note that for plots in :ref:`BAM QC <bamqc>` and :ref:`Counts QC <countsqc>` it is also possible to export the underlying raw data using the context menu, with appears by clicking the right mouse button in the corresponding plot.
+In addition, when the report is exported to HTML, the raw data for all plots can be found in the output folder.

 Using tools